Dariia444/QAEmbedded/README.md

-File for LAb 6 by Dariia Polishchuk, IS-03
+Files for QA Labs by Dariia Polishchuk, IS-03